Thatcher-era lows for sterling beckon after Brexit slump

 Even after the biggest daily fall in living memory on Friday, many analysts are cautious, judging the picture for investors in a moment of political flux is simply not yet clear.

-Goldman Sachs and Bank of America Merrill Lynch pointed to sterling stabilizing around $1.30 or even slightly higher over the next few months, although they saw risks of more weakness.
+Goldman Sachs and Bank of America Merrill Lynch pointed to sterling stabilising around $1.30 or even slightly higher over the next few months, although they saw risks of more weakness.

 “We could see sterling over a 6 month period depreciating 10-11 percent (but) most likely markets are overshooting,” Goldman strategist Silvia Ardagna told a call with investors.